Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Almost Sure Convergence of the Algorithm

 \begin{lemma} The set-valued mapping $x \rightrightarrows \Hat{H}_1(x)$ is Marchaud. \end{lemma}

-Having verified all the assumptions in Section \ref{Basic Ingrdients}, we can now invoke Theorem \ref{AST11} to establish that the continuous time interpolation $\Bar{x}(t)$ of ${x_n}$ is an asymptotic pseudo trajectory of the projected differential inclusion, as formalized in the next proposition.
+Having verified all the assumptions in \cite{yaji2020stochastic}, we can now invoke Theorem 5.8 from \cite{yaji2020stochastic} to establish that the continuous time interpolation $\Bar{x}(t)$ of ${x_n}, n\geq 0$, is an asymptotic pseudo-trajectory of the projected differential inclusion, as formalized in the next proposition.

 \begin{proposition} Let $\Bar{x}(t)$ denote the continuous-time interpolation of the iterates generated by the projected subgradient method as given in \eqref{CTI}.
 Then $\Bar{x}(t)$ is an asymptotic pseudotrajectory (APT) of differential inclusion